Goutam-P/air_quality_analysis_spark/README.md

 python ingestion/download_from_s3.py
 ```

-This script pulls required input data such as logs or weather data from an S3 bucket to your local environment.

 ### Step 2: Run the Simulated TCP Server

 ```bash
 python ingestion/tcp_log_file_streaming_server.py
 ```

-This simulates a real-time stream of air quality sensor logs (PM2.5, etc.).

 ### Step 3: Ingest and Preprocess Streamed Data